Documentation Index

 Overview

 ArgentOS stores API keys, service credentials, and authentication tokens using AES-256-GCM encryption.
 Secrets are encrypted before they hit disk or database — the system never stores plaintext credentials in any persistent location.
+The encryption architecture has three layers:- Master key — Stored in the OS keychain (macOS Keychain, Linux secret-service, Windows Credential Vault)

 - Encryption engine — AES-256-GCM with random IVs and authentication tags